antimof/UxPlay/README.md

 		   not if the server was relaunched after the GStreamer window was closed, with uxplay still running.
 Corrected in v.
 1.34

-### ZOOMFIX compile-time option

-In GStreamer-1.18.6 and earlier, if UxPlay is using an X11 window for screen mirroring, this window is not visible to screen-sharing apps like ZOOM.
-OpenGL-based windows (use `-vs glimagesink` or ``-vs gtksink``, _etc._) do not have this problem.

-A workaround is to  manually make the X11 window visible to screen-sharing apps with the X11 utility xdotool, if it is installed, with: ``` xdotool selectwindow set_window --name <name>``` (where ```<name>``` is your choice of name), and then select the uxplay window by clicking on it with the mouse.

-However, if "`cmake -DZOOMFIX=ON .`"  is run before compiling, the mirrored window is visible to screen-sharing applications, without this procedure.
-To compile with ZOOMFIX=ON, the X11 development libraries must be installed.
-(Without ZOOMFIX, UxPlay has no dependence on X11).

-**ZOOMFIX is not needed in GStreamer-1.20 or later.**
-Thanks to David Ventura
-https://github.com/DavidVentura/UxPlay for the fix and also for getting a fix into  gstreamer-1.20.

 ### Building OpenSSL >= 1.1.1 from source.

 If you need to do this, note that you may be able to use a newer version (OpenSSL-3.0.1 is known to work).